vega/vega/docs/docs/legends.md

 ]
 ```

 Custom text can be defined using the `text` property for `labels`.
 For example, one could define an ordinal scale that serves as a lookup table from a backing `value` to legend label text.
-In addition, one can set the `x` and `y` properties for the `legend` to perform custom positioning when _orient_ is `none`.
+Note: to perform custom positioning when _orient_ is `none`, use the top-level *legendX* and *legendY* properties, do not use `x` and `y` properties within a custom encoding block.